 Risotto takes about 40 minutes to make but is worth the time and effort.
 As you stir, stir, stir this dish, the rice gently releases its starches giving you a creamy and satisfying offering for any meal.

-- Preheat the 360 by Americraft large fry pan over medium heat.
+Preheat the 11.5" fry pan over medium heat.
 Add the butter and olive oil.
 Allow it to heat for 1-2 minutes.
-Add the chopped shallots and cook them for
+Add the chopped shallots and cook them for 2 minutes.